ECG Audit Checklist & Training: Cut Placement Errors 82%

 Week Task Owner

-5 Launch practice stations (skills lab) Educator
+5 Launch practice stations in skills lab Educator

-5-6 Training session #2 and #3 Educator
+5–6 Training sessions #2 and #3 Educator

 6 Begin monthly audit cycle QC Lead